-- Installing a pad is not necessary -- the existing carpet acts as padding.
+Installing a pad is not necessary, as the existing carpet acts as padding.

-Carpeting industry professionals tell us that putting carpet over carpet is inadvisable for many reasons.
+But carpeting industry professionals advise that installing carpet over carpet is not a good idea for many reasons.

-- Tack Strips: By leaving a layer of carpet, you make it that much harder to nail down the tack strips (those long, wooden strips around the perimeter with upward-pointing spikes).
-Nails on tack strips run about 3/4" long -- far too short to penetrate carpet plus a pad (if the carpet has one) and into the subfloor.
+By leaving a layer of carpet, you make it that much harder to nail down the tack strips (those long, wooden strips around the perimeter with upward-pointing spikes).
+Nails on tack strips run about 3/4-inch long, which is far too short to penetrate carpet plus a pad (if the carpet has one) and into the subfloor.
 In fact, the difficulty of placing tack strips may be the single factor that prevents you from putting carpet on carpet.

-- Inadequate Base: Carpeting needs an adequate base for installation.
+Carpeting needs a solid base for installation.
 Carpet installed with an improper base will wear out quickly.
 There are many aspects to this, but consider just this one: traffic patterns worn into the existing carpet will be transmitted to the new carpet.

-- Additional Floor Layers: By adding an extra layer onto your flooring, effectively "lowering your ceiling."
+By adding an extra layer to your flooring, you are effectively lowering your ceiling.
 If this is a basement or any other height-challenged room, every inch counts.
 Don't forget that adding height to your carpet will mean that doors will scrape and thus need to be cut at the bottoms.
-Also, trim will have to be repositioned.
+Also, trim will have to be removed and reinstalled.

-- Sub-Floor Quality Check: Ripping up carpet lets you assess the status of your sub-floor.
-This will provide you with an opportunity for repairing damaged sub-floor.
-Keep in mind that if a previous owner has installed low-quality carpet, this may signal problems underneath--particularly problems that are difficult to deal with, such as rot or mold.
+Ripping up carpet lets you assess the status of your subfloor.
+This will provide you with an opportunity for repairing damaged subfloor.
+Keep in mind that if a previous owner has installed low-quality carpet, this may signal problems underneath, particularly problems that are difficult to deal with, such as rot or mold.

-- Go Low: Extremely low-pile carpet is the only kind that would work.
-The lower, the better.
+- Go Low: Extremely low-pile carpet is the best kind that will work.
+The lower the pile, the better.

 - Keep It Temporary: At best, carpet-on-carpet is a short-term solution.
 So, if you are house-flipping or intending to stay in your home for a short while, this option may be for you.
 In fact, placing an area rug on carpeting is perfectly acceptable.

-- Using Failed Glue to Your Advantage: Have you even tried removing that glued-down carpet?
+- Using Failed Glue to Your Advantage: Have you ever tried removing glued-down carpet?
 It might not be as hard as you think.
 Even though glued-down carpet can be notoriously hard to remove, some old carpet adhesives have essentially failed over the years and broken up.
-Test a corner of the carpet and see how hard it is to pull up -- you might get lucky.
+Test a corner of the carpet and see how hard it is to pull up.
+You might get lucky.

 - Carpet Recycle Options: Concerned about dumping carpet in landfills?
 There is a non-profit consortium called Carpet America Recovery Effort that helps plug homeowners into companies that recycle carpeting.

-- Carpet + Wood + Carpet: Thin plywood underlayment atop low-pile carpet is better than just putting the new carpet straight on.
-The underlayment would provide more of a rigid base for the new carpet.
+- Using a Thin Underlayment: Thin plywood underlayment atop low-pile carpet is better than just putting the new carpet straight onto existing carpeting.
+The underlayment will a rigid base for the new carpet.